Shepparton: Sport

+Deakin Reserve is the main sports venue in the Goulburn Valley and is a cricket and Australian Rules Football sports oval in Shepparton, Victoria, Australia.

+Deakin Reserve hosted the long running Shepparton Sports Carnival between 1906 and 1967, which featured – athletics, cycling, wood chopping, fireworks, bands and dancing.

+This sports venue was originally known as the cricket reserve in its very early years, then later known as the Shepparton Recreation Reserve, prior to being officially named the Deakin Reserve in 1947, in honour of former Victorian Water Supply Minister, former Federal politician and Australian Prime Minister, Alfred Deakin who was largely responsible for implementing the Goulburn Valley Irrigation Scheme.

 Shepparton is home to the John McEwen Reserve, a sports field which is part of the Greater Shepparton Regional Sports Precinct.
-The complex contains space for a variety of sports including soccer, AFL, netball and others.
+The complex contains space for a variety of sports including soccer, Australian Rules, netball and others.
 It was redeveloped by the state and federal governments and opened in 2017.
 It is named after John McEwen, the Prime Minister of Australia from 19 December 1967 to 10 January 1968.
 The ground has a capacity of 3,200 and is the home ground for a number of teams including the Goulburn Valley Suns, and has hosted a number of matches in the A and W soccer leagues.

 Australian Rules Football is popular in Shepparton, which fields five clubs.
 The main league, called the Goulburn Valley Football League (GVFL), includes 3 teams from the city; the Shepparton Bears, Shepparton Swans and Shepparton United, with Mooroopna also fielding a team.
 There are also other smaller leagues, such as the Murray Football League, Kyabram & District Football League and the which have teams from in and around Greater Shepparton (Rumbalara and Shepparton East respectively).
 There is also a junior league in the schools (SDJFA).
 The city plays a major role in a team where the Australian Football League (AFL) frequently scouts for new talents to AFL clubs, which is the Murray Bushrangers.